Oberhasli Does

 DOB: 5/5/2026

-Our first doeling of the season!
+Our first and only doeling of the season!
 She is the result of a much anticipated pairing.
-Tilly x Tails.
+Tilly Jane x Trailing Looks.
 I'm expecting her to be very nice.
 A nice level up for our lines here.
-So far she is vigorous, eating well, and curious.
-She handled her tattoo and disbudding perfectly, no downtime, and she is growing like a weed.
+She is vigorous, eating well, and curious.
+She is growing like a weed.
 I cannot wait for this pretty little thing to freshen.
 Her dam freshened with a gorgeous mammary and her sire is Trailing Looks who has a lot of very nice show genetics behind him.
-If she makes weight for this breeding season, she'll be paired with Nugget this season.
+Right now she is just playing, growing, and enjoying her new Nubian friends to grow up with.

 Loki Trixie Lou